andrewphelpsj/snapd/spec.md

 itself in the `rdt` field, and the device's TLS certificate is provided due to the nature of the TLS connection.

 Once these messages are exchanged, data that arrives via a connection that uses the received TLS certificate can be trusted and associated with the RDT provided in the original message.
+Other routes will drop any attempted connections from unknown TLS certificates.

 This route is unique due to the fact that it includes a response body.
 While not required for the protocol to function, this simplifies the process required to achieve mutual trust*.